timscharfenort/about/handbook/sales/index.md

 Deal signed!

+## How to create a license key

+Once a deal is closed won, a license key needs to be created.
+In order to create a license key for it is critical for the administrator to create a Sourcegraph.com account and username.
+Once the username is created, we will issue a license key for the customer to input into their management console in the licenseKey field.

 ## Segmentation

 Different customers and deals have different needs from our sales team.
 We segment customers and deals based on their actual or projected ARR: